 Soil texture is also an important determinant of past settlement, usually in combination with other factors such as topography.
 The Study Area is situated within the Haldimand Clay Plain physiographic region.
 As was discussed earlier, the soils within this region are imperfectly drained, but suitable for pre-contact and post contact Indigenous agricultural.
-Considering also the length of occupation of Stamford Township prior to the arrival of Euro-Canadian settlers, as evidenced by the four pre-contact Indigenous sites and three multi-component sites registered within 1km, the pre-contact and post-contact Indigenous archaeological potential of the Study Area is judged to be moderate to high.
+Considering also the length of occupation of Stamford Township prior to the arrival of Euro-Canadian settlers, the pre-contact and post-contact Indigenous archaeological potential of the Study Area is judged to be moderate to high.

 For Euro-Canadian sites, archaeological potential can be extended to areas of early Euro-Canadian settlement, including places of military or pioneer settlements; early transportation routes; and properties listed on the municipal register or designated under the Ontario Heritage Act (Government of Ontario, 1990b) or property that local histories or informants have identified with possible historical events.
-The Historical Atlas from 1876 shows the Study Area in close proximity to historical infrastructure, including the Canada Southern Railroad.
-Considering the location of the Study Area near to the early community of Stamford, as well as the six post-contact Euro-Canadian and three multi-component sites registered within 1km, the potential for postcontact Euro-Canadian archaeological resources is judged to be moderate to high.
-Additionally, Detritus reviewed the Niagara Region Archaeological Management Plan (Niagara Region, 2021) which indicates that portions of the Study Area retain archaeological potential.
+The Tremaine Map of Niagara Township from 1862 and the Historical Atlas from 1876 show the Study Area in close proximity to historical infrastructure, including the Great Western, Air Line, and Canada Southern Railways.
+Considering the location of the Study Area near to the early Town of Clifton, the potential for post-contact Euro-Canadian archaeological resources is judged to be moderate to high.
+Additionally, Detritus reviewed the Niagara Region Archaeological Management Plan (Niagara Region, 2023) which indicates that portions of the Study Area retain archaeological potential.

 Finally, despite the factors mentioned above, extensive land disturbance can eradicate archaeological potential within a Study Area, as outlined in Section 1.3.2 of the Standards and Guidelines (Government of Ontario, 2011).
-Aerial imagery identified a possible disturbance area within the Study Area in the form of an asphalt driveway, concrete parking area, and house with attached wooden deck.
+Aerial imagery identified a possible disturbance area within the Study Area in the form of four houses, three asphalt driveways and parking areas, cement pathways and patio.
 It is recommended that these potential disturbances be subject to a Stage 2 property inspection to confirm the limits of the disturbance.
-Detritus determined that the remainder of the Study Area, including the manicured lawns with scattered trees, demonstrated the potential for the recovery of pre-contact Indigenous, post-contact Indigenous, and Euro-Canadian archaeological resources, and were recommended for Stage 2 assessment.
+Detritus determined that the remainder of the Study Area, including the manicured lawns, demonstrated the potential for the recovery of pre-contact Indigenous, post-contact Indigenous, and Euro-Canadian archaeological resources, and were recommended for Stage 2 assessment.